Delaware Gun Laws

 Yes, you must be at least 18 years old to apply for a concealed carry permit in Delaware.

 Are there any training requirements for obtaining a concealed carry permit in Delaware?
-Yes, applicants must complete a firearm training course approved by the state in order to obtain a concealed carry permit.
+Yes, applicants must complete a firearm training course approved by the state to obtain a concealed carry permit.

 What is the validity period of a Delaware concealed carry permit?